Learn more about Delaware County’s History with our Oral Projects & Presentations!

 Background of The Little Brown Jug Race:

-The Little Brown Jug race is held on the third Thursday of September as part of the Delaware County Fair.
+The Little Brown Jug race is held on the third Thursday after Labor Day in September as part of the Delaware County Fair.
 Since its beginnings in 1946, the Jug has been conducted on the world’s fastest half-mile track.

 - It is a world-class event held at a county fair